signalfx/splunk-otel-collector-chart/README.md

 splunkRealm: us0
 ```

+### Cloud provider

+Use the `provider` parameter to provide information about the cloud provider, if any.

+- `aws` - Amazon Web Services
+- `gcp` - Google Cloud
+- `azure` - Microsoft Azure

+This value can be omitted if none of the values apply.

-### Kubernetes platform
+### Kubernetes distribution

-Use the `platform` parameter to provide information about underlying Kubernetes
+Use the `distro` parameter to provide information about underlying Kubernetes
-platform.
+deployment.
 This parameter allows the connector to automatically scrape
-additional cloud metadata.
+additional metadata.
 The supported options are:

-- `aws` - Amazon EKS or self-managed k8s cluster in AWS environment.
+- `eks` - Amazon EKS
-- `gcp` - Google GKE or self-managed k8s cluster in GCP environment.
+- `gke` - Google GKE
-- `default` - default configuration for other platforms.
+- `aks` - Azure AKS

+This value can be omitted if none of the values apply.

 ### Deployment environment

 Optional `environment` parameter can be used to specify an additional `deployment.environment`
 attribute that will be added to all the telemetry data.
 It will help Splunk Observability
 users to investigate data coming from different source separately.
 Value examples: development, staging, production, etc.

 ```yaml